Usable-Security-and-Privacy-Lab/ssa-daemon/docs/developer-documentation/openssl.md

 ### Part 4: Reading/Writing, Shutdown and Whatnot
 All of the same functions can be used here as they were in the SSL Secure Client notes.
 To avoid repetition, I will simply refer you to that documentation.

 ## OpenSSL Error Reporting

+### Part 1: OpenSSL's General Error Methodology

+#### Queue-Based Error Reporting
+* OpenSSL uses a queue as its means of recording and processing multiple errors (as a failed function can potentially return several errors).

+* To access the queue, there are 3 functions that can be called: `ERR_get_error()`, `ERR_peek_error()`, and `ERR_peek_last_error()`.
+Each of these returned an error code of type long.

+* Note that `ERR_get_error()` pops the error it returns out of the queue, whereas the respective peek functions do not.

+#### Reading Errors
+* To get a string interpretation of an error while debugging, use: `ERR_error_string_n(long err_code, char *buffer, size_t n)`

+* Note that `buffer` must have a size of at least `n`, and if `n` is less than 256 then some error codes may be truncated to avoid buffer overflow.

+* To read all errors (only for debugging purposes), use: `ERR_print_errors_fp(FILE *fp)`.
+With `stderr` or `stdout` as the `fp` argument.

+* The format of errors is the following: `“error:<hex_err_code>:<library_name>:<function_name>:<err_str>”`.
+The error code, `<hex_err_code>`, will be the same as the `err_code` input. `<err_str>` will be a string that generically describes the error.

+#### Error Checking Functions
+* In most cases, errors are straightforward to check--any function that could throw an error in the OpenSSL library almost always has a return value that indicates such.

+* Upon checking this, you can then refer to the error queue to determine the most recently thrown error and handle it as such.
+This allows for relatively easy crafting of fallbacks in case a function throws a recoverable error.

+#### Error Code Format
+If you look at the OpenSSL manpages on errors or error reporting, you’ll quickly realize that all of the error codes are output as longs.
+Thankfully, the errors all actually fit within 32 bits; it seems as though they wanted to follow [the standard rules regarding C data types](https://en.wikipedia.org/wiki/C_data_types).
+It is guaranteed to be no more than 32 bits, as [this](https://www.openssl.org/docs/man1.1.1/man3/ERR_error_string.html) documentation shows that errors are always output as an 8 digit hexadecimal number.

+* Output errors can thus be cast into their 32-bit integers equivalents simply by using `(unsigned int)variable_to_cast`.

+### Part 2: Verification-Specific Errors

+#### Obtaining a Verification Error
+* If a TLS handshake fails for some reason, an error will always be reported to the ERR queue, the string representation of which is something like: `error:1416F086: … :certificate verify failed:...`

+* Since this gives us no information on why a handshake failed, OpenSSL provides a more specific error set for verification.

+* To obtain a verification error code, use: `SSL_get_verify_result(SSL *ssl)` With the corresponding SSL object you are using for the connection.
+The output of this function will be the resulting error code.

+#### Reading the Error / Possible Verification Errors
+* Error codes are output as integers, but the corresponding error can only be found as a macro (annoying, right?).

+* To read the meaning of the error, use: `X509_verify_cert_error_string(long n)`.
+It will return a readable string (char*) indicating the nature of the error.

+* There are too many error codes to list them all, but a comprehensive list can be found [here](https://www.openssl.org/docs/man1.1.1/man1/verify.html).
+Also, the macro error codes are mapped to the corresponding strings returned by `X509_verify_cert_error_string()` [here](https://www.openssl.org/docs/man1.1.1/man3/X509_verify_cert_error_string.html).

+* If a handshake had no errors, it will return: `X509_V_OK`

+#### Handling a Verification Error
+* The best way to handle an error in the handshake process is to catch it as it happens.
+OpenSSL specifies a callback function that will be called every time an error occurs in the handshake.
+This can be passed in using: `SSL_CTX_set_verify(SSL_CTX *ctx, int mode, SSL_verify_cb *verify_callback)`

+* `verify_callback` is meant to be a function pointer to a function with two parameters: `verify_callback(int preverify_ok, X509_STORE_CTX *x509_ctx)`

+* This function pointer is what we can use to catch and handle errors.
+To do so, one would write a function containing the above parameters, and then pass the name of the function (without parentheses) in as the third argument for `SSL_CTX_set_verify()`.

+* From the manpages of OpenSSL: “Whenever a verification error is found, the error number is stored in `x509_ctx` and `verify_callback` is called with `preverify_ok` = 0.” (found [here](https://www.openssl.org/docs/man1.1.0/man3/SSL_verify_cb.html)).

+* From within the `verify_callback` function, it is easy to use a switch statement to determine the error and handle it accordingly.

+* If your `verify_callback` function returns a 1, then the handshake will continue normally; if it returns a 0, then it will not establish a connection.

+* NOTE: The `certificate verify failed` error will not be pushed onto the queue unless `verify_callback` returns a 0 and the connection fails as a result.